Chart Color Schemes

 Forest Lake has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects likely to affect the region.
-Notable ones are Golden Grove Estate, Acacia Doolandella, Pallara Development Project at 78-88 Vied Road, and Forest Lake Shopping Centre ALDI Extension.
-The following list details those most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified 20 projects potentially impacting the area.
+Notable projects include Golden Grove Estate, Acacia Doolandella, Pallara Development Project (78-88 Vied Road), and Forest Lake Shopping Centre ALDI Extension.
+The following details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.